 While home prices move in cycles over the short-term, if you stay in your home for a long time, it could increase in value and give you a substantial return on your investment.

-If you are currently renting a home or apartment, use Discover's Rent vs Buy Calculator to help determine which option provides the most economic benefits for you over the time you plan to be in your residence.
-When using the calculator, be sure to include some assumption about future increases in your rent, as most landlords periodically raise rents.
+If you are currently renting a home or apartment, use the Rent vs Buy Calculator from Discover® Home Loans to help determine which option provides the most economic benefits for you over the time you plan to be in your residence.
+When using the calculator, be sure to consider potential future increases in your rent, as most landlords periodically raise rents.

 You Build Equity

-When you subtract the amount you owe on your home loan from the total value of your house, the amount left over is your home equity-the “dollar” value of your home that actually belongs to you.
+When you subtract the amount you owe on your home loan from the total value of your house, the amount left over is your home equity—the “dollar” value of your home that belongs to you.
 There are two ways to build equity:

-- With each monthly mortgage payment you make, a portion goes toward reducing the amount you owe on your loan, which increases your equity.
-In a sense, paying your mortgage is a form of savings, as it increases the equity in your home.
+- With each monthly payment you make, a portion goes toward reducing the amount you owe on your mortgage, which increases your equity.

 - As your home's value increases, it creates more equity for you.

-In a sense, paying your mortgage is a form of savings, since it increases your home equity which you may be able to tap into if you need money in the future.
+In a sense, paying your mortgage is a form of savings, since it increases your home equity.
+And you may be able to tap into that home equity if you need money in the future.

 When necessary, you can borrow against your home equity to meet a variety of financial needs, including home improvements, education or medical expenses.
 A home equity loan or line of credit can also be used to pay off high interest credit card debt, since the interest rate is generally lower and the interest payments may be tax deductible (see your tax advisor for a determination).
-Read our Cash Out Refinance article for more information on how you can one day access the equity that you build in your home.
+Read our Cash Out Refinance article for more information on how you might one day be able access the equity that you build in your home.